-Wondering if your dog is hungry by lunchtime after he or she eats a scoop of dog food in the morning.
+Are you wondering if your dog is hungry by lunchtime after eating a scoop of dog food in the morning?
 A healthy dog will let you know when they are hungry.
-It’s a good sign when the dog is sitting in the kitchen staring at you while making food for yourself.
-Read on for tips to Feeding Your Dog Healthy
+It’s a good sign when the dog sits in the kitchen staring at you while making food for yourself.
+Read on for tips for Feeding Your Dog Healthy.

-An active, healthy dog will decide on there own when to eat.
-Fill the dog’s bowl with dog food once a day and also fill their water bowl.
+An active, healthy dog will decide on its own when to eat.
+Fill the dog’s bowl with dog food once a day and fill their water bowl.
 The dog will choose when to eat.
-I have found that the dog will eat a little at a time throughout the day.
-At the end of the day, the bowl is empty—Ready for more.
+I have found that the dog will eat a little throughout the day.
+The bowl is empty—Ready for more.

 This method works best with dry dog food.
 You can leave food out all day, and it won’t spoil.

 Suppose your dog or dog stays outside.
 Just feed and water once a day.

 One downside to feeding outside or in a garage is rodents.
 Rodents like mice, rats, and raccoons love dog food.
 They will sneak in and get the food as often as they can.
 Mice and rats will find places to store it up.

 While spring cleaning the garage, I found an old boot in the corner full of dog food and moldy.
 Another place I have found food is in the heater vents in your car.
 I’m not sure how the mice got in there, but there was food in the heating ducts.
 You could hear it rolling back and forth when rounding corners.
 The heated air had a slight dog smell.
 You got to love your dogs.